 EVALUATION RUBRICS for PROJECT Phase I: Final Evaluation SI.
 No. Parameters Marks Poor Fair Very Good Outstanding 1-c Formulation of Design and/or Methodology and Progress.
-(Group assessment) [CO1] 5 None of the team members show any evidence of knowledge about the design the methodology adopted till now/ to be adopted in the later stages.
+(Group assessment) [CO1] None of the team members show any evidence of knowledge about the design the methodology adopted till now/ to be adopted in the later stages.
 The team has not progressed from the previous stage of evaluation.
 The students have some knowledge on the design procedure to be adopted, and the methodologies.
-However, the team has not made much progress in the design, and yet to catch up with the project plan.
-The students are comfortable with design methods adopted, and they have made some progress as per the plan.
-The methodologies are understood to a large extent.
-Shows clear evidence of having a well- defined design methodology and adherence to it.
-Excellent knowledge in design procedure and its adaptation.
-Adherence to project plan is commendable.
-(0 -1 Marks) (2 -3 Marks) (4 Marks) (5 Marks) 1-d Individual and Teamwork Leadership ( Individual assessment) [CO3] Individual and Teamwork Leadership (Individual assessment) [CO3] The student shows some interest and participates in some of the activities.
+However, the team has not made much progress in the design, and yet to catch up with the project plan. with design methods adopted, and they have made some progress as per the plan.
+The methodologies are understood adherence to it.
+Excellent knowledge (0 -1 Marks) (2 -3 Marks) (4 Marks) (5 Marks) 1-d Individual and Teamwork Leadership (Individual assessment) [CO3] 10 The student does not show any interest in the project activities and is a passive member.
+The student shows some interest and participates in some of the activities.
 However, the activities are mostly easy and superficial in nature.
 The student shows very good interest in project, and takes up tasks and attempts to complete them.
 Shows excellent responsibility and team skills.
 Supports the other members well The student takes a leadership position and supports the other team member and leads the project Shows clear evidence of leadership.
-(0 -3 Marks) (4 -6 Marks) (7 - 9 Marks) (10 Marks) 1-e Preliminary Analysis/ Modeling / Simulation/ Experiment / Design/ Feasibility study 10 The team has not done any preliminary work with respect to the analysis/modeling/ simulation/experiment/design n/feasibility study/ algorithm development.
-The team has started doing some preliminary work with respect to the project.
-The students however are no prepared enough for the work and they need to improve a lot.
-There is some evidence to show that the team has done good amount Of preliminary investigation and design/ analysis modeling etc. They can improve further.
+(0 -3 Marks) (4 -6 Marks) (7 - 9 Marks) (10 Marks) 1-е Preliminary Analysis/ Modeling / Simulation/ Experiment / Design/ Feasibility study 10 The team has not done any preliminary work with respect to the analysis/modeling/simulation/experiment/design n/feasibility study/algorithm development. some preliminary work with respect to the project.
+The students however are no There is some evidence to show that the team has done good amount Of preliminary investigation and design/ analysis modeling etc. They can improve further.
 Strong evidence for excellent progress in the project.
 The team has completed the required preliminary work already and are poised to finish the phase I in an excellent manner.
 They have shown results to prove their progress.

 [CO1] (0 -3 Marks) (4 -6 Marks) (7 - 9 Marks) (10 Marks) 1-f Documentation and presentation.
 (Individual & group assessment).
-[CO6] 5 The team did not document th work at all.
-The project journal/diary is not presented The presentation was shallow i content and dull in appearance The individual student has n idea on the presentation of his/her part.
-Some documentation is done but not extensive.
+[CO6] 5 The team did not document the work at all.
+The project journal/diary is not presented.
+The presentation was shallow is content and dull in appearance.
+The individual student has not idea on the presentation of his/her part. but not extensive.
 Interaction with the guide is minimal.
-Presentation includes some points of interest, but overall quality needs to be improved Individua performance to be improved.
-Most of the project details were documented well enough.
-There is scope for improvement.
-The presentation is satisfactory.
+Presentation includes some points of interest, but overall quality needs to be improved Individual performance to be improved.
 Individual performance is good.
 The project stages are extensively documented in the report Professional documentation tools like LaTeX were used to document the progress of the project along with the project journal.
 The documentation structure is well planned and can easily grow into the project report.
 The presentation is done professionally and with great clarity The performance is excellent.
-(0 -1 Marks) (2 -3 Marks) (4 Marks) (5 Marks) Total
+(0 -1 Marks) (2 -3 Marks) (4 Marks) (5 Marks) Total 30 Phase - I Final Evaluation Mark ks: 30